Alex Trebek Returns to 'Jeopardy!' Just Months After Stage 4 Cancer Diagnosis

 “The doctors say they haven’t seen this kind of result in memory,” he said to People at the time, crediting the support he received from ardent fans with helping him heal.
 “I told the doctors, ‘This has to be more than just the chemo.’”
 He said they did not disagree.

-Some of those cheering fans helped Trebek ring in his birthday on set last month, and Friday’s video shows Trebek mugging for the crowd as they sing ‘Happy Birthday’ while he stands beside a cake that says — what else? — “Who Is 79?”
+Some of those cheering fans helped Trebek ring in his birthday on set last month, and Thursday’s video shows Trebek mugging for the crowd as they sing ‘Happy Birthday’ while he stands beside a cake that says — what else? — “Who Is 79?”

 “We have some exciting things coming up, and I can’t wait to share them with all of you,” Trebek tells fans just before the video ends.
 “Let me tell you, it’s going to be a good year.”